 Refresh schedule

 State stamp-duty rates and FHB-concession thresholds change at start-of-financial-year (1 July) and on ad-hoc policy announcements.
-This baseline will be reissued each 1 July with the new FY rates, and supplemented with policy-changelog entries as they happen.
+This baseline is reissued with the new FY rates and supplemented with policy-changelog entries as they happen.
 The page's dateModified advances only on real edits per our dateModified honesty rule.

 Related research

-- AU First-Home-Buyer Finance Query Click Collapse — A May 2026 Baseline — Original research piece (a).
-First-party GSC data documenting AI-Overview click compression in AU FHB queries.
+- AU First-Home-Buyer CTR Compression, a May 2026 Baseline: first-party GSC data documenting AI-Overview click compression in AU FHB queries.

-- Where AI Assistants Cite NestPath — Monthly dataset of which AI tools cite NestPath, where, and how often.
+- Where AI Assistants Cite NestPath: a monthly dataset of which AI tools cite NestPath, where, and how often.